Machas a la Parmesana Chilean Razor Clams

 Where can I find Chilean Machas in the USA?

-Asian supermarkets carry frozen surf clams, and sometimes, in high-end supermarkets, you see them canned.
+Asian supermarkets carry frozen surf clams, and sometimes, they are canned in high-end supermarkets.
 Geomar or Robinson Crusoe are familiar Chilean brands.
 Amazon occasionally has them.

-Another seafood dish I love, and that is ubiquitous in Chile, is scallops a la Parmesana.
+Another seafood dish I love, ubiquitous in Chile, is scallops a la Parmesana.
 They are also traditionally served in their shells.

 Ostiones a la parmesana